CodeTactic

 For B2C entities, the proportion is often higher—between 6 and 10%.
 This is because B2C companies usually require re-investment into multiple marketing channels to reach various customer segments.

-In order to finely tune your targeted budget, you need to see what the common-denominator for your industry is and what your competitors are spending.
+In order to finely tune your targeted budget, you need to see what the common denominator for your industry is and what your competitors are spending.
 There are many online analytics tools that can provide you some basic competitor information; however, knowing their company size will help you understand their marketing budget.
-It is not essential that you match spending, but you should go after the low hanging fruits – cost effective and easy conversions.
+It is not essential that you match spending, but you should go after the low-hanging fruits – cost-effective and easy conversions.
 Any good online consultant will help you decipher the best marketing strategy for your business.

 Business development banks worldwide research trends annually and their findings are publicly available.
-Organic startup businesses spend very little as their revenues are yet being realized.
+Organic startup businesses spend very little as their revenues are yet to be realized.
 Usually $9,000 to $24,000 per year.
 Generally speaking, businesses that are in their early years of consistent revenues average just over $30,000 a year, while those with 19 to 50 employees spend double that amount.
 Organizations with 50 or more employees lean towards marketing budgets in excess of $100,000.

 Visualize – Set defined goals

 You need to be clear on your marketing goals.
 These need to be measurable and very specific.
 For example – Do you want to get more visitors to a specific page on your website and take a specific action?
-If so, how many people, what demographic and over what time period?
+If so, how many people, what demographic, and over what time period?
 Alternatively, do you want to get people to visit your physical outlet store for a free sample or consultation?
 What kind of customers would you most like to attract?
 How many of them do you want to come in?
 How much growth can your business sustain with your current business systems?

 Setting your goals will get you into the right mindset to plan what needs to be done—and what kind of investment will be needed.
 Physical retail stores would focus more on search criteria that involves general product or industry, directions, maps, availability hours, etc. Online merchants, on the other hand, would focus more on content and searchable details.